sshaar/clef2020-factchecking-task5/README.md

 Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt).
 Note that the checker can not verify whether the prediction file you submit contain all lines / claims), because it does not have access to the corresponding gold file.

-The scripts used are obtained from CLEF2019 Check That!
+The script used is adapted from the one for the CLEF2019 Check That!
 Lab Task 1 (check-worthiness) found in this [repo](https://github.com/apepa/clef2019-factchecking-task1).

-## Scorers
+## Scorer

-Launch the scorers for the task as follows:
+Launch the scorer for the task as follows:
 > python3 scorer/main.py --gold_file_path="<path_gold_file_1, path_to_gold_file_k>" --pred_file_path="<predictions_file_1, predictions_file_k>" <br/>

 Both `--gold_file_path` and `--pred_file_path` take a single string that contains a comma separated list of file paths.
 The lists may be of arbitraty positive length (so even a single file path is OK) but their lengths must match.

 __<path_to_gold_file_n>__ is the path to the file containing the gold annotations for debate __n__ and __<predictions_file_n>__ is the path to the corresponding file with participants' predictions for debate __n__, which must follow the format, described in the 'Results File Format' section.

-The scorers invoke the format checkers for the task to verify the output is properly shaped.
+The scorer invokes the format checker for the task to verify the output is properly shaped.
-They also handle checking if the provided predictions file contains all lines / claims from the gold one.
+It also handles checking if the provided predictions file contains all lines / claims from the gold one.

 `run_scorer.sh` provides examples on using the scorers and the results can be viewed in the [run_scorer_out.txt](scorer/run_scorer_out.txt) file.

-The scripts used are obtained from CLEF2019 Check That!
+The script used is adapted from the one for the CLEF2019 Check That!
 Lab Task 1 (check-worthiness) found in this [repo](https://github.com/apepa/clef2019-factchecking-task1).

 ### Evaluation metrics

-**The official metric for task5, that will be used for the competition ranking is the Mean Average Precision (MAP)**.
+**The official metric for task5, that will be used for the competition ranking, is the Mean Average Precision (MAP)**.
 We also report R-Precision, Average Precision, Recipocal Rank, Precision@k and means of these over multiple debates.

 ## Baselines